Question for SU(5) x SU(5) string unification: string unification

-The Fig.~\ref{fig5} shows that we cannot obtain string unification since the function $f_{y}$ is always negative for $M_s=1$ TeV at two-loop level.
-Furthermore, the function $f_{s}$ is only positive for stringy intensity above $z \simeq 97$\%.
-Notice that not even with gauge boson contributions the function $f_{y}$ can be raised to positive regions since the gauge group $U(1)_{Y}$ do not receives negative improvement at one-loop level to $\beta $-coefficients.
-In this sense the study of the minimal energy for $M_s$ scale is pertinent, which will be shown in the next subsection.
+Let us considere the SUSY case, with $M_S$ at 1TeV.
+In this case we also have the non-canonical Ka\v{c}-Moody levels.
+The Fig.~\ref{fig5} shows that we cannot obtain string unification since the function $f_{y}$ is always negative at two-loop level.
+Furthermore, the function $f_{s}$ is only positive for $z \gtrsim 0.97$.
+Notice that even with introduction of some gauge bosons at intermediate scales the function $f_{y}$ can not be fitted since the gauge group $U(1)_{Y}$ does not contribute to negative $\beta $-coefficients (looking to one-loop level RGE beta coefficients).
+In this sense the study of the minimal energy for $M_S$ scale is necessary.